briannakincaid/Ford_GoBike/README.md

-# Ford GoBike
+# MA415 Final Project: Ford GoBike

-MA415 Final Project
+Please see Document.pdf for complete project description and report on the analysis.

 ## IMPORTANT NOTES